ben-pritchard/Enrollment-App/README.md

 #Description

-This is an app written with Ruby, Rails, and Javascript that manages a database of enrollments.
-Through this app you can enroll, screen, unenroll, and edit subject enrollment information.
-You can also see the enrollment history of the subject as well as the current enrollment.
+This is an app written with Ruby, Rails, and Javascript that manages a database of enrollment records.
+Through this app you can enroll, screen, unenroll, and edit enrollment records, as well as view the enrollment history of a record.

-Additional features I added include a search feature that allows you to filter your list of enrollments based off of certain attributes, a CSV import/export capability, pagination, and table sorting.
 Integration tests are also included.

+Additional features:
+- Search feature - allows you to filter your list of enrollments based off of certain attributes
+- Export - search results will be exported to a local CSV file.
+- Import - add or update enrollment records through an import of a CSV file.
+- Table sorting, pagination, etc.

 #Setup Instructions